Article

 Events & Campaigns

-On 15 March, INHOPE is launching a common ontology for the categorisation of child sexual abuse material.
-This ontology was created as a part of the Global Standard Project and aims to define and normalize terminology that is utilized by Industry, Hotlines, Non-Government Organizations (NGOs), and Law Enforcement regarding Child Sexual Abuse Material (CSAM).
+On 15 March, INHOPE is launching a common schema for the classification of child sexual abuse and exploitation material.
+This schema was created as a part of the Global Standard Project and aims to define and normalize terminology that is utilized by Industry, Hotlines, Non-Government Organizations (NGOs), and Law Enforcement regarding Child Sexual Abuse Material (CSAM).

 What is the Global Standard project?

-Funded by End Violence Against Children, the goal of the Global Standard Project is creating a common ontology for the categorisation of child sexual abuse material (CSAM) schemas to, in turn, facilitate better collaboration for identifying illegal material, to aid in the creation of annotated datasets for the training of automated CSAM detectors, and produce more relevant reporting, all for the purpose of better victim identification capabilities and more effective processing of CSAM by hotline analysts, law enforcement officers and technology industry professionals.
+Funded by End Violence Against Children, the goal of the Global Standard Project is to create a common schema for the classification of child sexual exploitation and material schemas to, in turn, facilitate better collaboration for identifying illegal material, to aid in the creation of annotated datasets for the training of automated CSAM detectors, and produce more relevant reporting, all for the purpose of better victim identification capabilities and more effective processing of CSAM by hotline analysts, law enforcement officers and technology industry professionals.
+Countries have greatly differing definitions of illegal material, and organisations that assess child sexual abuse and exploitation material categorise and hash content based on their national legislation.
+Meaningful International cooperation has been hampered by the lack of a common, globally compatible system that would make media categorised to criteria specific to one country understandable and operationable by another.

-What does the Global Standard ontology aim to do?
+What does the Universal Classification Schema aim to do?

-Following the launch, the ontology will then be made available upon request to select relevant stakeholders for testing and mapping their internal systems & schemas.
-If you’re interested in receiving more information about the ontology, send a request to globalstandard@inhope.org.
+The Universal Classification Schema is being made available upon request to select relevant stakeholders for testing and mapping to their internal systems & schemas.
+If you’re interested in receiving more information about the schema send a request to globalstandard@inhope.org.

 '